ppy/osu-wiki/wiki/BBCode/en.md

 ### Code

-This will add format text with a monospaced font-family and place it inside a gray box.
+Format text with a monospaced font-family and place it inside a gray box.
 This is useful when you are posting code for a storyboard or source code from a project.

 - Dedicated button: ![Code button](img/code.jpg "Code button")